The 14 Best Beaches Near Merida, Mexico: Distances, Map + Local Tips

 Casa de Pato – Casa de Pato is an exclusive luxury hotel featuring its own restaurant, where reservations are required in advance to gain entry.
 They don’t accept external guests at the restaurant and don’t offer day passes.
 If you want to know their prices and make a reservation, you need to contact them through their website.

-Chuburnà Puerto is the last village coming from Mérida or from Progreso.
-There is no road after that.
+Chuburná Puerto is the last village on the coastal road coming from Mérida or Progreso; after it, the road ends.

 There is a huge pier from where you can get great shots as well.
 It’s probably a great place to be at sunset.